ashton-southall/SniperBot_Dev/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/adsnipers/sniperbot_dev/badge?s=f82e8896a877a4b1acbc5ca2640a1e4707db9eb6)](https://www.codefactor.io/repository/github/adsnipers/sniperbot_dev)

+## Please Read:

+Sniperbot is an old project of mine, I have not maintained this in years and I have decided to make it public, please ignore my mentions of confidential code, this is no longer confidentail.
+Though I do not maintain this project anymore, I welcome contributions, forks and general use of the project.

 ## About SniperBot
 SniperBot is an Advanced Moderation Bot for Twitch and Discord that utilizes Artificial Intelligence to make Moderation Decisions.
 Add SniperBot to your Twitch Chanel or Discord Server today and experience next level moderation.
 SniperBot is a project currently run by Adsnipers, an Individual programmer and aspiring Twitch streamer.